HuanYin94/radar-to-lidar-place-recognition/README.md

 ### Data

-The files in `matlab\RobotCar_data` and `matlab\MulRan_data` can help you generate scancontext of radar and lidar submaps.
+The files in `matlab/RobotCar_data` and `matlab/MulRan_data` can help you generate scancontext of radar and lidar submaps.
 Also, the generation of lidar submaps is included.

-In addition, the `evaluate_recall@1` contains the files to calculate the recall@1 for place recognition evaluation.

 ### Training
 The `train_disco_lidar_quad.py` is used for training lidar-to-lidar DiSCO.